New Mexico Department of Workforce Solutions is a trailblazer

 New Mexico scales to meet an unexpected spike in volume.

-Athens and her team took their contact center platform — which was launched on Salesforce Service Cloud a few years prior — and layered on Chat and along with an Einstein chatbot solution that takes down basic information, suggest self-help resources, categorize questions so that they can be tagged and routed for follow up, and more.
+Athens and her team took their contact center platform — which was launched on Salesforce Service Cloud a few years prior — layered on Chat, and moved it to the FedRAMP-authorized Government Cloud Platform.
+The Einstein-powered chatbot solution takes down basic information, suggests self-help resources, categorizes questions so that they can be tagged and routed for follow-up, and more.

 The team named its bot Olivia and integrated it across NMDWS’ customer service channels.
 One week later, Olivia was answering standard unemployment questions, offering up information on the new Pandemic Unemployment Assistance program, and reducing the number of calls overall.

 Employees have been able to work remote, allowing Athens to fully empower both full time and borrowed staff from anywhere, at anytime, eliminating potential COVID-19 exposures.
 “We are keeping our workforce home, healthy, and productive,” said Athens.
 “Being user-centric in our solutions while also addressing the immediate needs of our customers was paramount.”